sudeeprp/default-coding/modeling-specification.md

 `Exercise: Critique this- "Count the number of visits to the store"`

+- Feasible?
+- Unambiguous - no (ambiguous)
+- Verifiable - ?
 - What is lacking?
-- What is lacking?

 `Exercise: Critique this- "Notify when the store gets full"`

-- What is lacking?
+- Complete - what is full?
+- Ambiguous
+- How to notify?
+Whom to notify
 - What is lacking?

 `Exercise: Critique this- "Send SMS to a configured mobile, when store gets full"`